wycliff-ochieng/wycliff-ochieng/README.md

  **What I do:**
 - Build efficient ETL/ELT pipelines to manage and transform large datasets.

-- Work with cloud platforms like [AWS/GCP/Azure] to deploy data solutions.
+- Work with cloud platforms like (AWS) to deploy data solutions.

 - Design data models for high-performance analytics.